 The sour cream adds a little extra tang and balances beautifully with the cheesecake filling.

-Best Sugar Substitute For Keto Lime Cheesecake Bars
+Best Sugar Substitute For This Keto Dessert

 My go-to choice is Lakanto Monk Fruit because the texture is spot on and there is barely any aftertaste.
 It is a monk fruit and erythritol blend.